The objective of this policy is to inculcate healthy eating habits and good food practices in school.

 - They are expected to comply with the school’s healthy food policy to the extent possible.

 - At nature camp, Jain food will be served only as per availability.
-School does not take any responsibility for the same.
+The school does not take any responsibility for the same.

 |Things that are allowed||